Kombucha tea information by Ray Sahelian, M.D. Health benefit and side effects of kombucha tea

 At this point I think kombucha tea is a healthy drink when it is prepared

-I prefer people not drink kombucha tea on a daily basis, but only once or
+I prefer people not drink it on a daily basis but perhaps 2 to 3 times a

 Kombucha